getgrav/grav-learn/pages/02.content/06.image-linking/docs.md

 ### PHP Streams

-New in Grav 1.2 is the ability to reference and link images via PHP streams.
+Grav has also the ability to reference and link images via PHP streams.
 There are several built-in PHP streams available which are useful including:

 * `user://` - user folder. e.g. `user/`
+* `page://` - pages folder. e.g. `user/pages/`
 * `image://` - images folder. e.g. `user/images/`
+* `plugins://` - plugins folder.  e.g. `user/plugins/`
 * `theme://` - current theme.  e.g. `user/themes/antimatter/`

 These allow you to easily access images that are traditionally outside of the Pages hierarchy (`user/pages/`).